piachuPL/Motionoffon/README.md

 For cam nr 0:

 Motion detection OFF = 'curl http://localhost:8080/0/detection/pause'

 Motion detection ON = 'curl http://localhost:8080/0/detection/start'

 In my case button is attached to pin 27 and GND on pin 25

-You can add script to /data/etc/userinit.sh
+You can add script to /data/etc/userinit.sh a line: python /data/etc/motionoffon.py&

-a  line: "python /data/etc/motionoffon.py&"